SergiiShcherbakov/SQLCmd/readme.txt

-For tests you mast have postgreSQL in your computer with : database "SQLCmd" user "postgres" password "z"
+For tests you must have postgreSQL in your computer with : database "SQLCmd" user "postgres" password "z"